HSCI 131. Health and Society (3)

 Seminar in which special emphasis is placed on the leadership skills needed in healthcare organizations.
 Describes basic leadership principles, reviews literature, examines factors associated with successful leadership and discusses case studies on leadership strategies used in the healthcare field.
 In addition, a personal assessment of leadership styles are conducted, as well as a culminating community …

 HSCI 515.
-Seminar in Healthcare Information Management (3)
+Seminar in Health Information and Management Systems (3)

 HSCI 517.
 Health Economics and National Health Policy (3)